Education in Serbia

-Education in Serbia is divided into preschool (predškolsko), primary school (osnovna škola), secondary school (srednja škola) and higher education levels.
-It is regulated by the Ministry of Education, Science and Technological Development of the Republic of Serbia.
+Education in Serbia is divided into preschool (predškolsko), primary school (osnovna škola), secondary school (srednja škola), and higher education levels.
+It is regulated by the Ministry of Education.

-The Human Rights Measurement Initiative (HRMI) finds that Serbia is fulfilling only 88.9% of what it should be fulfilling for the right to education based on the country's level of income.
-HRMI breaks down the right to education by looking at the rights to both primary education and secondary education.
-While taking into consideration Serbia's income level, the nation is achieving 84.7% of what should be possible based on its resources (income) for primary education and 93.0% for secondary education.

-History of education
+Historical preview

+Middle Ages

-The beginnings of education in Serbia date from 11th and 12th century with the establishment of schools at Roman Catholic monasteries in Titel and Bač in today's Vojvodina, which was then part of the Kingdom of Hungary.
-People were also educated in Serbian Orthodox monasteries like Sopoćani, Studenica and Patriarchate of Peć.
+The beginnings of education in Serbia date from 11th and 12th century with the establishment of schools at Roman Catholic monasteries in Titel and Bač, which were then part of the Kingdom of Hungary.
+People were also educated in Eastern Orthodox monasteries like Sopoćani, Studenica, and Patriarchate of Peć.

+Early modern period

 After the fall of medieval Serbian state, among newly established schools were Slavic and Latin schools.
 In 1778, Serbian primary school Norma was established in Sombor.
 In 1791, Gymnasium of Karlovci, the oldest Serbian gymnasium, was established.

+Modern era

 During the First Serbian Uprising, Belgrade Higher School was established in 1808.
 In 1838, in Kragujevac, Liceum of Serbian Principality was established.
-It was moved to Belgrade in 1841.
-In 1863, it merged into the Belgrade Higher School.
-It had 3 faculties: philosophy, engineering and law.
+It was moved to Belgrade in 1841 and, in 1863, merged into the Belgrade Higher School (having three faculties: philosophy, engineering and law).
 Later, it became the University of Belgrade.

+Public education in Serbia was vastly improved during the reigns of Miloš Obrenović and Alexander Karađorđević.
+From 1836 to 1855, the number of educational institutions rose from 72 elementary schools and 3 gymnasiums to 300 boys' elementary schools, 13 girls' elementary schools, a lyceum, a gymnasium, 3 high schools, a school of commerce, an artillery school, and an agricultural school.
+By 1857, all of these institutions were administered by the central government in Belgrade.

+Contemporary period

-University of Belgrade was established in 1905.
-After World War II, more universities were established, including University of Novi Sad (1960), University of Niš (1965), University of Pristina (1969), University of Montenegro (1974) and University of Kragujevac (1976).
+After World War II, more public universities were established, including University of Novi Sad (1960), University of Niš (1965), University of Pristina (1969), and University of Kragujevac (1976).
 In 2006, the State University of Novi Pazar was established.

-Historical system (prior to 2005)

-Educational system

-Before 2005, (the implementation of the Bologna Process and comprehensive educational reform), Serbia implemented the system from the Socialist Federative Republic of Yugoslavia.
-Preschool education was optional and primary and secondary education were the same.
-As of school year 2005–2006, the previous Diploma visokog obrazovanja (Higher Education Diploma) has been equalized with Master's degree, and Magister with the two years of doctoral studies (one year until doctorate) (because of the same length).
-Quaternary education was abolished and its contents were moved to tertiary education.